 Looking back on my trip, Emirates First Class has been one of my favourite flying experiences.
 It’s just so over-the-top extravagant and divides opinion.
 Just imagine; unlimited vintage Dom Pérignon, caviar, fully enclosed suite, showers at 42,000ft and not one but two bars to choose from.
 Bundle this with incredible service and you’ve pretty much summed up what flying Emirates First Class is all about!

-How much does a Emirates First Class ticket cost?
+How much does an Emirates First Class ticket cost?

 A first class ticket from Amsterdam to Perth can fetch up to A$12,000 (one way).
 The price of a small car you might think…

 Unless of course, you have 168,000 Qantas Frequent Flyer points and roughly A$650 in taxes to spend driving the value of your points up to around 7 cents!
-I used my points form the the incredible 100,000 Qantas bonus points offer on the Amex Qantas Ultimate card
+I used my points from the many incredible frequent flyer credit card bonus points on offer.